kubeedge/kubeedge/docs/proposals/csi.md

   * `node-driver-registrar` container

-    Responsible for registering the UNIX Domain Socket with edged.
+    Responsible for registering the UNIX Domain Socket with Edged.

   * `csi-hostpath-driver` container